danielmackay/dotnet-domain-driven-design/README.md

 Aggregate roots should be loaded via repositories.
 This allows us to load the aggregate root and all of its related entities in a single query.
 If we were to load the aggregate root directly via the DbContext, we would need to load each related entity separately and introduce possible errors by not loading all of the related entities.

+### DomainService interfaces will need to exist in Domain

+Sometimes entities will need to leverage a service to perform a behavior.
+In these scenarios we will need a DomainService interface in the Domain project, and an implementation in the Application or Infrastructure project.

 ## Thoughts

 - Once you start relying on aggregates being loaded as 'entity sets', they must be loaded as such.
 While this is possible with EF, it is error-prone if you need to load the same aggregate in multiple places.
 To get around this you need to use a repository to load the aggregate root and all of its related entities in a single query.